-Understanding Goals is important to assist you in building your company goal framework.
+Understanding Goals is essential to assist you in building your company goal framework.
 Below are a few facts that might help as your company gets started.

 1. Who can create goals?

-- Employees have the ability to create individual goals, not department or company goals.
+- Employees can create individual goals, not department or company goals.

 - Department heads can create department goals (how to make an employee a department head).

-- Admins have the ability to create individual, department, and company goals.
+- Admins can create individual, department, and company goals.